 Species reactivity key:

 Immunohistochemical staining of mouse brain sections using Anti-BDNF Antibody (#ANT-010).
 BDNF staining (purple) is expressed in astrocytes and co-localizes with GFAP (blue) but not with neurofilament-1 (NF-L), (green).Adapted from Fulmer, C.G. et al. (2014) J. Neurosci.
 34, 8186. with permission of the Society for Neuroscience.

-Alomone Labs is pleased to offer a highly specific antibody directed against an epitope of human brain-derived neurotrophic factor.
-Anti-BDNF Antibody (#ANT-010) can be used in western blot, immunocytochemistry, and immunohistochemistry applications.
+Anti-BDNF Antibody (#ANT-010) is a highly specific antibody directed against an epitope of the human protein.
+The antibody can be used in western blot, immunocytochemistry, and immunohistochemistry applications.
 It has been designed to recognize BDNF from rat, human, and mouse samples.
 The antibody is specific for BDNF; it does not crossreact with NGF, NT-3 or NT-4.

 - Rat brain lysate (1:1000).